JBCodeBook/Smoggle/README.md

     REACT_APP_GOOGLE_MAPS_API_KEY = "{your_API_KEY}"
 ```

-To run this project, clone this repo to your desktop and run 'npm install' to install dependencies.
+To begin, clone this repo to your desktop and run 'npm install' to install dependencies.

 After running 'npm install', navigate to the root folder and run 'npm start'.
 A browser should open and display the application.

-If problems exist try installing dependacies manual using the following commands:
+If problems exist try installing dependencies manual using the following commands:

 ```javascript
 npm install